naeliofreires/progress-assistant-front/README.md

 - add styles around of our components

 [Context API](https://mobx.js.org/README.html)
-- to handle w/ the data around of the app using flux architecture
+- to handle w/ the data around of the app

 Storage
 - to keep the last actions from the user saved.
 (We used this to rehydrate the store)